Three Is Not A Crowd : Wayward Ink Publishing Anthology

 Kyle is the life of the party.
 He’ll get involved in anything with anyone and make it a party.
 While the other two like some fun, they’re more careful.
 Chad worries that Kyle is going to get himself in trouble and be hit on by the wrong guy(s), amongst other things.
 Kyle is also more than happy to tell them about his exploits, which Chad can find hard to hear.

 I won’t say much more, I’ll mostly add some quotes.
-But know that this story gives you a sense of the time it’s set in, with 80s movies, music and bands all stylishly dropped into the dialogue or a background to a setting or situation.
+But know that this story gives you a Knowing how he feels about you Quote 1sense of the time it’s set in, with 80s movies, music and bands all stylishly dropped into the dialogue or a background to a setting or situation.

 Chad has shifted but couldn’t get comfortable.
 Last road trip, he’d been squished between his squad mates on a bus seat while they squabbled nonstop.
 Would Aliens or Platoon get nominated for more Oscars?
 Which were cooler, stonewashed Guess jeans or 501s?
 Whose next album would be better, Pet Shop Boys or Wang Chung?
 This plane flight was no better.
 Timbuk3 leaked loud and tinny from Sean’s Walkman headphones.